bgalitsky/relevance-based-on-parse-trees/README.md

 #### Tree-kernel learning

  is integrated to allow application of SVM learning to sentence-level and paragraph-level linguistic data including discourse.
 Unlike learning in numerical space, each dimension in tree kernel learning is an occurrence of a particular subtree.
 Similarity is not a numerical distance but a count of common subtrees.
 A set of parse trees for individual sentences to represent a paragraph is called
  [parse thicket](https://en.wikipedia.org/wiki/Parse_Thicket).
-Its representation as a graph is coded in a tree representation via parenthesis such as [model.txt] (https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master//src/test/resources/tree_kernel/model.txt).
+Its representation as a graph is coded in a tree representation via parenthesis such as [model*.txt] (https://github.com/bgalitsky/relevance-based-on-parse-trees/blob/master/src/test/resources/tree_kernel/model_pos_neg_sentiment.txt).
  To do model building and predictions, C modules are run in [this directory](https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master/src/test/resources/tree_kernel), so proper choice need to be made: {svm_classify.linux, svm_classify.max, svm_classify.exe, svm_learn.*}.
 Also, proper run permissions needs to be set for these files.

 #### Concept learning

   is a branch of deterministic learning which is applied to attribute-value pairs and possesses useful explainability feature, unlike statistical and deep learning.
 It is fairly useful for data exploration and visualization since all interesting relations can be visualized.
     Concept learning covers inductive and abductive learning and also some cases of deduction.
 Explore [this package](https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master/src/main/java/opennlp/tools/fca) for the concept learning-related features.